Offers in: Electrical Engineering

 Traditionally, the turbines were started by a pneumatic system and the energy needed to power the aircraft's electrical systems was produced by generators coupled to the turbines.
 Today, the two systems have converged into a single electrical machine capable of working as both an engine and a generator.
 These systems include aircraft turbine starter/generators.
 The increasing demand for electrical energy and the limited space for starter/generators make it necessary to increase the power density of these machines.

 The size, and therefore the weight and cost, of an electrical machine is primarily determined by the heat extraction and temperature limit of the materials used in its manufacture.
 Oil cooling systems have promising characteristics.
-Of all the oil cooling systems (spray, oil-dripping, etc.), the aim of this project is to deal with oil-flooded stator systems.
+Among all the oil cooling systems (spray, oil-dripping...), we intend to address in this project the oil-flooded stator systems.

-The aim of this project is for the student to become familiar with fluid and cooling system simulation tools and to draw conclusions with a view to optimising aircraft engine oil cooling systems.
+The goal of this project is that the student are familiar with simulation tools fluid and cooling systems and to draw conclusions in order to optimize oil cooling systems for aircraft engines.

 Academic Supervisor: Gurutz Artetxe.

-Description and objectives: Induction heating is an efficient and fast method of generating heat.
-It can be used in a variety of applications where tempering, brazing or melting of metals is required.
-CEIT is interested in developing calculation tools (based on a set of previously developed tools) for use in the design of induction heating systems for formwork.
-The objective of this project is to model the electromagnetic behaviour and heating of a formwork heating system and to use these to perform optimisation studies for the design of a practical case.
+Description and Objectives: Induction heating is an efficient and fast method of generating heat.
+It can be employee in various applications where tempering, brazing or melting of metals is required.
+CEIT is interested in developing computational tools (based on a set of previously developed tools) for use in the design of induction heating systems for formwork.
+The goal of this project is to model the electromagnetic and heating behavior of a formwork heating system and to perform optimization studies with them in order to carry out the design of a practical case.

-- Profile/Graduate: Industrial Technologies, Mechanics, Electricity, Industrial Electronics.
+- profile/Degree: Industrial Technologies, Mechanics, Electricity, Industrial Electronics.

 - Academic Supervisor: Juan Carlos Ramos.

-- Department/Area: Department of Mechanical and Materials Engineering / Area of Thermal and Fluids Engineering.
+- department/area: department of Mechanical Engineering and Materials / area of Thermal and Fluid Engineering.

 - Description: The aim is to solve by means of the Finite Difference Method a thermal model of the generation and conduction of heat in the core and coils inside a transformer.
 The equations of the model and the solution by the iterative Gauss-Seidel method will be implemented in Matlab.
 Heat transfer issues will be applied.
-For further information, please contact the teacher.
+For further information please contact the professor.